HicaroD/go-rest-api/pkg/rdm/README.md

 ## Drivers

-In order to add a new driver support, you should go to `pkg/rdm/drivers.go` and paste the code in the corresponding driver method.
+In order to add a new driver support, go to `drivers.go` and paste the code in the corresponding driver method.

 ### SQLite